theAgingApprentice/InternalWebServer/dashboard.md

 ---

 ## Summary
-You now have a complete **private network monitoring stack** that visualizes and alerts on the status of your local network.
-It’s modular, extensible, and fully contained within your local environment — no internet connectivity required.
+This is a complete **private network monitoring stack** that visualizes and alerts on the status of the MitchellNET network.
+It’s modular, extensible, and fully contained within the local environment — no internet connectivity required.

-Monitor confidently knowing your **data stays private** while maintaining **enterprise-grade observability** at home or in your lab!
+Monitor confidently knowing that the **data stays private** while maintaining **enterprise-grade observability** for the MitchellNET network.